djtheseira/SmartWirelessLighting/Resources/ModDescription.md

 ### 1.0.6

-   - Fixed issue where the list of lights didn't refresh after a new one was built.
+   - Fix issue where the list of lights didn't refresh after a new one was built.
+   - Fix issue where intensity percentage on the connected lights did not match the control panel.

 ### 1.0.5